Evolution of human intelligence: Homininae

 Around 10 million years ago, the Earth's climate entered a cooler and drier phase, which led eventually to the Quaternary glaciation beginning some 2.6 million years ago.
 One consequence of this was that the north African tropical forest began to retreat, being replaced first by open grasslands and eventually by desert (the modern Sahara).
-As their environment changed from continuous forest to patches of forest separated by expanses of grassland, some primates adapted to a partly or fully ground-dwelling life.
-Here they were exposed to predators, such as the big cats, from whom they had previously been safe.
+As their environment changed from continuous forest to patches of forest separated by expanses of grassland, some primates adapted to a partly or fully ground-dwelling life where they were exposed to predators, such as the big cats, from whom they had previously been safe.

-These environmental pressures caused selection to favor bipedalism: walking on hind legs.
+These environmental pressures caused selection to favor bipedalism - walking on hind legs.
 This gave the Homininae's eyes greater elevation, the ability to see approaching danger further off, and a more efficient means of locomotion.
-It also freed the arms from the task of walking and made the hands available for tasks such as gathering food.
+It also freed their arms from the task of walking and made the hands available for tasks such as gathering food.
 At some point the bipedal primates developed handedness, giving them the ability to pick up sticks, bones and stones and use them as weapons, or as tools for tasks such as killing smaller animals, cracking nuts, or cutting up carcasses.
 In other words, these primates developed the use of primitive technology.
 Bipedal tool-using primates from the subtribe Hominina date back to as far as about 5 to 7 million years ago, such as one of the earliest species, Sahelanthropus tchadensis.

 From about 5 million years ago, the hominin brain began to develop rapidly in both size and differentiation of function.

 There has been a gradual increase in brain volume as humans progressed along the timeline of evolution (see Homininae), starting from about 600 cm3 in Homo habilis up to 1500 cm3 in Homo neanderthalensis.
-Thus, in general there's a correlation between brain volume and intelligence.
+Thus, in general there's a positive correlation between brain volume and intelligence.
 However, modern Homo sapiens have a brain volume slightly smaller (1250 cm3) than neanderthals, and the Flores hominids (Homo floresiensis), nicknamed hobbits, had a cranial capacity of about 380 cm3 (considered small for a chimpanzee) about a third of that of Homo erectus.
 It is proposed that they evolved from H. erectus as a case of insular dwarfism.
-With their three times smaller brain the Flores hominids apparently used fire and made tools as sophisticated as those of their ancestor H. erectus.
+With their three-times-smaller brain, the Flores hominids apparently used fire and made tools as sophisticated as those of their ancestor H. erectus.